mcc1461/mcfolio/README.md

 ### Deployment

-- Vercel for the frontend
-- Backend hosted on a server
+- Fully hosted on a Hostinger VPS server

 ## How It Works

 ### Public Side

-The website displays personal information and portfolio details in a structured manner.
-Users can explore the website but cannot make any changes.
+The website displays personal information, portfolio details, and projects in a user-friendly format.
+Visitors can explore the site but cannot make any changes.

 ### Admin Side

-Only the admin has access to the dashboard.
-Once logged in, the admin can modify sections like Intro, About, Experiences, Projects, and Contact.
-All changes are reflected in real-time on the public site.
+Admin access is restricted by a secure login.
+Once logged in, the admin can modify sections such as Intro, About, Experiences, Projects, and Contact.
+All changes are immediately reflected on the public site.

 ## License